US · AI law tracker

 What is S.3108?

-A US Senate bill, S.3108, has been introduced to require reports regarding artificial intelligence-related job impacts [1].
-The proposed legislation, referred to the Committee on Health, Education, Labor, and Pensions [2], indicates a federal interest in understanding AI's broad effects on the workforce.
-This development bears on organizations engaged in AI deployment and workforce planning.
+US Senate Bill S.3108 has been introduced, proposing to require reports regarding artificial intelligence-related job impacts [1].
+The bill has been referred to the Committee on Health, Education, Labor, and Pensions [2].
+This legislative action signals increasing congressional scrutiny on AI's workforce implications and the potential for future obligations for organizations utilizing AI.
 Primary source →

 Why does S.3108 matter?